Thursday, 29 May 2014

 A general view of Rasulnagar.(16.03.2011.)

 Rasulnagar is not difficult to reach.
 From Gujranwala city it is 40 kilometers away and just 7 kilometers west of Alipur Chatha.
-Now that I have mentioned Alipur Chatha, which is also a historical city.
-Its old name was Akalgarh and probably was named such by Sikha, after capturing it from Chatha chiefs in mid 1760s.
+This is also a historical town.
+Its old name was Akalgarh and probably was named such by Sikh, after capturing it from Chatha chiefs in mid 1760s.
 On my way to Gujranwala, while passing through this town I saw a gate of the old fort of Akalgarh and took some pictures.It seems to be not just a gate but a small fort, with some rooms and four bastions.
 It is located at 32˚ 16' 00.65"N, 73˚ 48' 07.15" E.

 A gate in Alipur Chatha.
 (16.03.2011.)